 The Center for Business Analytics holds two annual events, the technically oriented Data Science Symposium in the fall and the Analytics Summit - Real World Applications of Business Analytics in the spring.
 Both events feature national and internationally recognized leaders, experts and practitioners in the Analytics/Data Science industries.
-Our events are open to the public, with about 75% of attendees from local and national business, non-profit and government organizations, and the balance being analytics/data science students, researchers and faculty from a wide range of institutions.
+Our events are open to the public, with about 75% of attendees from local, national and international business, non-profit and government organizations, and the balance being analytics/data science students, researchers and faculty from a wide range of institutions.

 Center for Business Analytics Annual Events

 Our flagship event, held in April, brings internationally-recognized speakers from notable organizations presenting on a wide variety of analytic topics.
 This event usually features two days of analytics training and a conference day, focused on real-world applications of business analytics, that includes keynote speakers and topical analytics tracks, with multiple presentations in each track.
 Due to the COVID situation, this event will be three virtual sessions.

 Usuallly included are live training sessions that cover current topics and tools in data science.
 Recent courses include Machine Learning, Tableau, MS Power BI, Deep Learning in R, Big Data:Hadoop and Spark, Data Mining, and Analytics for Executives.
 Again due to COVID situation, we cannot present these training classes, however we are including a technical presentation in each session of this year's event.